Keto Spinach Artichoke Pinwheels

 Options for pastry dough

-• Tortillas – Use a large low carb tortilla instead of homemade dough.
-You may have to use multiple tortillas in order to use up all the spinach artichoke spread.
-Use store-bought tortillas or make your own keto tortillas.
+• Tortillas – Use a large low-carb tortilla instead of homemade dough.
+You’ll likely need multiple tortillas to use all the spread.
+Store-bought works, or make your own.

 Variations